Ann Harris Bennett

 • Q. Where can I pay my property taxes?

-• You can pay by cash or check at any of our branch office locations throughout Harris County.
+• You may pay by cash, check, or credit card at any of our branch office locations throughout Harris County.

 Ann Harris Bennett, Tax Assessor-Collector

-• Online and telephone property tax payments by credit card or e-check are also accepted (see below for more information).
+• Online and phone credit card or e-check payments are also accepted (see below for more information).

 • Q. Why do I make checks payable to Ann Harris Bennett?